 Step 3 – Store the Completed CHP

 Store the combined CHP in an accessible location.
-EHS requests that you place a copy in your lab’s Documents section in BioRAFT; A paper copy in a binder may be prudent as well.
+EHS requests that you update the Chemical Inventory File located in the Chemical Inventory SharePoint Site; A paper copy in a binder may be prudent as well.

 The full document of the Campus Plan with Appendices is linked below for reference.
 It does not contain fillable pdf forms and should only be used for reference.